-Natural Non-GMO Vitamin E's active ingredient is D-alpha tocopheryl acetate, an acetate ester of acetic acid and tocopherol, which is more stable than non-acetate forms of tocopherol.
-This oily liquid is clear, slightly yellow to slightly brown, with a mild taste and odor.
+Natural Non-GMO Vitamin E is comprised of a minimum of 73.5% D-alpha tocopheryl acetate, an acetate ester of acetic acid and tocopherol which is more stable than non-acetate forms of tocopherol.
+This natural Vitamin E is clear with a slightly yellow to brown appearance carrying a mild flavor profile and aroma.
 Vitamin E's derivatives are broken down into 2 groups, Tocopherols and Tocotrienols, and each group has 4 homologues, named alpha, beta, gamma and delta.
 This form of vitamin E acetate is commonly used in naturally preserving polyunsaturated fatty acids and oils from oxidation, favorably used in oils, cosmetics and personal care formulations to extend shelf life.
-Additionally, bulk Vitamin E is used in cosmetic formulations for its antioxidant properties that may benefit the skin when applied topically.
+Additionally, Vitamin E is used in cosmetic formulations for its antioxidant properties that may benefit the skin when applied topically.
+This Vitamin E has an activity measurement of 1000 I.U.s per gram.

 Use spaces to separate tags.
 Use single quotes (') for phrases.